TimmaLabs/NetsExample/docs/deployment-checklist.md

 ### 2. Integrating the payment terminal with Timma

-  1. First, if the customer's payment terminal is configured for multi-banking, see the [instructions on how to update the customer's & users' Timma account information accordingly](./multibanking-terminal.md).
-Otherwise proceed to step 2.
-  2. Change the terminal settings to [communicate with Timma via USB](#how-do-i-prepare-the-payment-terminal-to-be-connected-to-timma)
+  1. First, change the terminal settings to [communicate with Timma via USB](#how-do-i-prepare-the-payment-terminal-to-be-connected-to-timma)
-  3. Connect the payment terminal to the computer via a [USB A to USB B](../assets/images/usb-a-to-usb-b.jpg) cable (and if possible, the Ethernet cable to a router/switch/Ethernet outlet)
+  2. Connect the payment terminal to the computer via a [USB A to USB B](../assets/images/usb-a-to-usb-b.jpg) cable (and if possible, the Ethernet cable to a router/switch/Ethernet outlet)
     * If the customer is running Timma on a Mac (= inside a Virtual Machine) make sure the [USB connection is also shared from the host machine](../assets/images/share-host-usb.jpeg).
 Connect the USB via `Devices` -> `USB` -> `Sagem`
-  4. Launch `Timma.exe` (should be available on the Desktop)
+  3. Launch `Timma.exe` (should be available on the Desktop)
-  5. Wait for the login screen to appear.
+  4. Wait for the login screen to appear.
 If the connection was **not** successfully established, a [warning prompt should appear at the top of the application window](../assets/images/terminal-disconnected.jpeg).
 If this is the case, try [re-connecting the terminal to the computer](reconnecting-the-terminal.md)
+  5. If the customer's payment terminal is configured for **multi-banking**, see the [instructions on how to update the customer's & users' Timma account information accordingly](./multibanking-terminal.md).
+Otherwise proceed to step 6.
   6. Check that everything works by navigating to the [Payment Terminal](../assets/images/payment_terminal_version.png) view and printing out e.g. a `Z-report`.
-For multi-banking customers, you should try this for each account (change accounts via the `Select account` drop-down on the Payment Terminal view)
+For a multi-banking terminal, you should try this for each account (change accounts via the `Select account` drop-down on the Payment Terminal view)
-  7. If this is a new payment terminal, **reconcile** ("päivänpäätös") via the green reconcile button (otherwise the customer won't be able to accept card payments)
+  7. If this is a **new** payment terminal, **reconcile** ("päivänpäätös") via the green reconcile button (otherwise the customer won't be able to accept card payments).
+Again, for a multi-banking terminal, do this for each account
   8. Done!

 ### 3. Checking the terminal software for updates